bovinehero/hunt-showdown/README.md

 As a marketing site the main from the site is to enable sales to new and existing players and promote a way for them to keep up to date with new developments.

-## Key Information on the Site
+### Key Information on the Site
 + A description of what Hunt Showdown is.
 + How to buy the main game and it's DLC.
 + A way to sign up for news and get to the social media of the company.
 + Images depicting the main game and its themes.

+### Target Audience
++ PC gamers aged between 18 and 35
++ People looking for high risk, high reward competitive multiplayer
++ Existing Players looking for more Information / Content
++ People that like dark horror and western genres.

+### User Requirements and Expectations

++ A simple and intuitive navigation system
++ Quickly and easily find information
++ Links and functions that work as expected
++ Good presentation and a visually appealing design that fits within the hunt theme regardless of screen size
++ An easy way to contact the company
++ Simple content that the user can skim read
++ Accessibility

-## User Stories
+### User Stories

-### Client Goals
-+ To be able to view the site on a range of device sizes.
-+ To make it easy for potential players to find out what Hunt Showdown is and how to buy it.
-+ To allow people to be able to sign up for updates on the game.

-### First Time Visitor Goals
+#### First Time Visitor
-+ I would like to know more about the game in order to make a decision should I buy it.
+1. I would like to know more about the game in order to make a decision should I buy it.
-+ I want to be able to navigate the site easily to find information.
+2. I want to be able to navigate the site easily to find information.
-+ I would like to be able to be able to go and purchase this game from the site.
+3. I would like to be able to be able to go and purchase this game from the site.
-+ I would like to be informed of upcoming events, features and community events.
+4. I would like to be informed of upcoming events, features and community events.
+5. I would like to be able to contact the company

-### Returning Players Goals
+#### Returning Players
-+ I would like to be able to be able to go and purchase additional content for this game from the site.
+6. I would like to be able to be able to go and purchase additional content for this game from the site.
-+ I would like to be informed of upcoming events, features and community events
+7. I would like to be informed of upcoming events, features and community events

+#### Site Owner
+8. I want users to find news about upcoming events or changes in the game
+9. I want users to be able to get a feel for the game's themes
+10. I want the users to be able to contact us

+## Design

-## Design Considerations
+### Design Considerations

 Initially I looked into building this site desktop first rather than a mobile first, however while this provided ample learning opportunities it was not conducive to good design practice as positioning and sizing became a common cause for code refactors.
 Ultimately this led to a refactor of the initial build into a mobile responsive site after I had generated the base content in a large screen size.

 ### Colour